-- Whichever format you elect — presentation, seminar, workshop, or clinic — we'll be doing some actual communication.
+- Whichever format you elect — presentation, seminar, workshop, or clinic — we do some actual communication.
 So we begin with introductions.
-We'll introduce ourselves to each other, and we'll introduce the ideas that we'll be talking about.
+We introduce ourselves to each other, and we introduce the ideas that we will be talking about.

 - Examples of problem communications

 - A system as powerful as the human communication system can fail in a rich variety of different ways.
-We'll look at some of them — from a humorous and provocative perspective.
+We look at some of them — from a humorous and provocative perspective.